Understanding Mexico's economic landscape via data transformations

 Monetary Policy

 Banco Nacional de Comercio Exterior (Bancomext) is revising its operational strategy to enhance support for Mexican exporters.
-The bank aims to increase its financing capacity and improve its services to adapt to changing market conditions.
-Claudia Sheinbaum, the President of Mexico, emphasized the importance of this initiative for boosting the national economy. — Expansión, 31 Jan 2026.
+The bank aims to strengthen its financing programs and improve access to international markets.
+This initiative aligns with the government's broader economic objectives under President Claudia Sheinbaum's administration. — Expansión, 12 Feb 2026.
 Read more

 International Coverage

-Mexico will “cease” sending oil to Cuba, says Trump — Google News, 02 Feb 2026.
+Mexico Peso’s Rally Stalls as Trump Reignites Trade Angst — Google News, 11 Feb 2026.
 Read more

-Mexico's Sheinbaum, Trump talk trade as USMCA review approaches — Google News, 02 Feb 2026.
+Trump quietly considering leaving US-Mexico-Canada trade agreement: Report — Google News, 11 Feb 2026.
 Read more

 View static chart (PNG)